Mu Alpha Theta Scholarships

 The Paul R. Goodey Scholarship was established to honor the former secretary-treasurer of Mu Alpha Theta who served from 2001-2014.
 Dr. Goodey, a University of Oklahoma George Lynn Cross mathematics professor, has always encouraged students to see the beauty and power of mathematics through research.
 The Paul R. Goodey Scholarship recipient is a student who has participated in a mathematics-related research project while a member of Mu Alpha Theta.

-Scholarship funds may be used within the first 18 months after the date the scholarship is awarded.
+Scholarship funds must be used within the first 18 months after the date the scholarship is awarded.